Kanisorn-S/IOT_Project/README.md

 In tcs3200.c, we override the function ``HAL_TIM_IC_CaptureCallback`` to read the frequency of the square wave signal received then storing the frequency into a variable that can be used in the main program.

+### MQ3

+The MQ3 communicates with a microcontroller by sending an analog signal which varies based on the alcohol concentration in the surrounding air.
+We connect the Analog OUT pin of the MQ3 to PA0 in order to utilize the ADC1 IN1 to read and convert the analog value.

+#### Connection and Voltage Level
+The MQ3 operates at a 5V logic level while the STM32 gpio pins operates at 3.3V logic level; therefore, we use a voltage divider comprising of a 1Kohm and a 2Kohm (2 1Kohm in series) in order to drop the voltage range from 0-5V down to 0-3.3V, making the MQ3 compatible with the STM32.

+#### Reading the Analog Value
+We used ADC1 IN0 on the STM32 in order to read the analog value sent from the MQ3.
+We used ``HAL_ADC_PollForConversion`` and ``HAL_ADC_GetValue`` within the main program in order to retrieve the value from the MQ3

 ## Variables and Methods for Used
 - TCS3200 Color Sensor:
   - (uint8_t) `red_hex` [Red Hex value from 0-255]